Oligonucleotides for electrochemical detection

 The hybridisation of a complementary target molecule to the surface-bound oligo leads to a change in conformation.
 This influences the electron transfer between the redox unit and the electrode, whereby potential change can be detected by suitable measuring methods.

-Figure 1: Conformational change of an oligo probe with redox modification (methylene blue, ferrocene or anthraquinone) after hybridisation of a complementary target strand.
+Figure 1: Conformational change of an oligo probe with redox modification (Methylene Blue, Ferrocene, Anthraquinone, Viologen, Atto MB2 or Nile Blue) after hybridisation of a complementary target strand.
 The change in electrode potential can be finally detected.

 In addition to the redox label at the 5´-end, the oligonucleotide can be labelled on request at the 3´-end with a thiol or thioctic acid.